 Step 1.
 Install and run the Spotify recording tool

-Download TuneBite Premium from the link below, then install the Windows software on your computer.
-For Mac user, you can turn to Record Spotify with Audacity on Mac.
+Download Tunebite Premium from the link below then installs the Windows software on your computer.
+For Mac users, you can turn to Record Spotify with Audacity on Mac.

 After launching it, start Audials Tunebite and switch to the “Save Music”.
 Select e.g. MP3 as the desired output format from “Format” on the downside of your screen.